 The local Community Foundation also made three grants that year, totaling $30,000, to the Sanibel School Fund, the "Ding" Darling Wildlife Society, and C.R.O.W., the local wildlife hospital.

-No longer a membership organization, the Charitable Foundation of the Islands now receives much of its support through the generosity of The Sanctuary Golf Club and their annual Sanctuary Charity Classic, held each year in January.
-Proceeds from this event, combined with the stewardship of permanently endowed funds, allow the Charitable Foundation of the Islands to promote philanthropy and build a spirit of community to enhance the quality of life on Sanibel and Captiva Islands for now and for generations to come.
+No longer a membership organization, the Charitable Foundation of the Islands now received much of its support from 2000 to 2019 through the generosity of The Sanctuary Golf Club and their annual Sanctuary Charity Classic, held each year in January.
+Proceeds from this event allow the Charitable Foundation of the Islands to promote philanthropy and build a spirit of community to enhance the quality of life on Sanibel and Captiva Islands for now and for generations to come.